-Refer to notes 2(d) and 5 to the consolidated financial statements for disclosures of related accounting policies and balances.
+Refer to notes 2(c) and 5 to the consolidated financial statements for disclosures of related accounting policies and balances.

-Included in the allowance for credit losses for loans and advances to customers are provisions in the amount of \$28,404,207 for loans classified in stage 1 and stage 2 as at October 31, 2019.
+Included in the allowance for credit losses for loans and advances to customers are provisions in the amount of \$56,583,642 for loans classified in stage 1 and stage 2 as at October 31, 2020.

-We evaluated the design and tested the operating effectiveness of the relevant controls surrounding review of historical data applied in the model.
-We determined we could rely on these controls for the purposes of our audit.
+We evaluated the design and tested the operating effectiveness of the relevant controls relating to the review of historical data applied in the model.